 - Make sure you bring your EHIC (still valid at time of writing) or relevant health insurance.

 - Mobile phone coverage is patchy but possible.
-Wifi exsists but can be temperamental and may be limited to the Studio.
+We have WiFi.

 - Unfortunately we are not wheelchair friendly.